(This was originally posted on Jun. 5, 2016)

 It will be talked about for generations to come.
 That fine day when Yonkers pizza joint, The Pizza Barn at 70 McLean Ave., bestowed upon us the almighty “Super Slice.”

-We are VERY passionate about our pizza and so is The Pizza Barn.
-This passion and love for food and family is how the glorious carb and cheese creation (our favorite combo!) was conceived.
+We are VERY passionate about our pizza, and so is The Pizza Barn.
+This passion and love for food and family are how the glorious carb and cheese creation (our favorite combo!) was conceived.

-When owner Angelo De Luca came across an 18-inch pizza box, he decided he wanted to do something big, something different, according to his sister Michelle De Luca.
+When owner Angelo De Luca came across an 18-inch pizza box, he decided he wanted to do something big, something different.
 That spark of inspiration ended up turning into a huge viral success.

 People are even taking “Super Slice” selfies.
 No lie!